0xjei/SawChain/processor/README.md

 As the supply chain needs to evolve, different Types can be recorded into the state.

 #### Task Type
-Operators are binded to a specified role inside a company which describes their responsibilities.
+Operators are bound to a specified role inside a company which describes their responsibilities.
 This information can be used to filter different types of products and events that the operator can interact.
 Task type is used to define a particular task/role for operators.